The Seattle Times

-The Seattle Times is a daily newspaper serving Seattle, Washington, United States.
-It was founded in 1891 and has been owned by the Blethen family since 1896.
-The Seattle Times has the largest circulation of any newspaper in Washington state and the Pacific Northwest region.
+The Seattle Times is an American daily newspaper based in Seattle, Washington.
+Founded in 1891, it has the largest circulation of any newspaper in the state of Washington and the Pacific Northwest region.

-The Seattle Times Company, which is owned by the Blethen family, holds 50.5% of the paper.
-McClatchy company owns 49.5% of the paper.
-The Seattle Times had a longstanding rivalry with the Seattle Post-Intelligencer newspaper until the latter ceased publication in 2009.
+The Seattle Times Company, which owns and publishes the paper, is mostly owned by the Blethen family, which holds 50.5% of the company; the other 49.5% is owned by the McClatchy Company.
+The Blethen family has owned and operated the newspaper since 1896.

-Copies are sold at $2 daily in King & adjacent counties (except Island, Thurston & other WA counties, $2.5) or $4 Sundays/Thanksgiving Day.
-Prices are higher outside Washington state.
+The Seattle Times has received 11 Pulitzer Prizes and is widely renowned for its investigative journalism.

 History

 The Seattle Times originated as the Seattle Press-Times, a four-page newspaper founded in 1891 with a daily circulation of 3,500, which Maine teacher and attorney Alden J. Blethen bought in 1896.
 Renamed the Seattle Daily Times, it doubled its circulation within half a year.
 By 1915, circulation stood at 70,000.

 The newspaper moved to the Times Square Building at 5th Avenue and Olive Way in 1915.
 It built a new headquarters, the Seattle Times Building, north of Denny Way in 1930.
-The paper moved to its current headquarters at 1000 Denny Way in 2011.
-In 1966 the publication changed to its current name of The Seattle Times.
+The paper moved to its current headquarters at 1000 Denny Way in 2011 and is scheduled to move to a new location in the Cascade neighborhood in 2026.
+In 1966, the publication changed to its current name of The Seattle Times.

 The Seattle Times switched from afternoon delivery to mornings on March 6, 2000, citing that the move would help them avoid the fate of other defunct afternoon newspapers.
 This placed the Times in direct competition with its Joint Operating Agreement (JOA) partner, the morning Seattle Post-Intelligencer.
 Nine years later, the Post-Intelligencer became an online-only publication.

 The Times is one of the few remaining major city dailies in the United States independently operated and owned by a local family (the Blethens).
-The Seattle Times Company, while owning and operating the Times, also owns three other papers in Washington, and formerly owned several newspapers in Maine that were sold to MaineToday Media.
-The McClatchy Company owns 49.5 percent of voting common stock in the Seattle Times Company, formerly held by Knight Ridder until 2006.
+The Seattle Times Company, while owning and operating the Times, also owns three other papers in Washington, and formerly owned several newspapers in Maine that were later sold to MaineToday Media.
+The McClatchy Company owns 49.5% of voting common stock in the Seattle Times Company, formerly held by Knight Ridder until 2006.